 Phillips also assists employers in traditional labor law matters.
 He has assisted clients facing union campaigns and unfair labor practice proceedings.

 Prior to attending law school, Phillips served as an infantry officer in the United States Army attaining the rank of Captain.
-During his time in the military, Phillips spent more than a year in Iraq, leading over 400 combat and nation-building operations in support of Operation Iraqi Freedom VI.
-His awards and decorations include: the Bronze Star Medal, the Ranger Tab, the Combat Infantryman’s Badge, and the Parachutist Badge.
+During his time in the military, Phillips spent more than a year in Iraq, leading over 400 combat and nation-building operations in support of Operation Iraqi Freedom.
+During his time in Iraq, Phillips worked with a variety of individuals and institutions, to include regular coordination with foreign nationals and foreign institutions.
+This experience taught him the value of working with institutions and companies to help solve problems and set future goals.
+As a result, he is not intimidated when undertaking daunting tasks or cases as an attorney.
+Phillips’ awards and decorations from his time in the military include: the Bronze Star Medal, the Ranger Tab, the Combat Infantryman’s Badge, and the Parachutist Badge.

 Honors & Leadership

 - Member, South Carolina Bar Association